 Did you know that, not counting some forms of skin cancer, prostate cancer is the most common cancer in American men?
-One in 9 men will be diagnosed with prostate cancer.
-There is no way to know for sure if you will get prostate cancer, and men have a greater risk of prostate cancer if they are 65 years old or older, are African-American, or have a father, brother or son who has had prostate cancer.
+In the United States, one in eight men will be diagnosed with prostate cancer during the course of their life.
+There is no way to know for sure if you will get prostate cancer, but men have a greater risk of prostate cancer if they are 50 years old or older, are African-American, or have a father, brother or son who has had prostate cancer.

 Can You Reduce the Risk?

-Most experts agree that men should get the recommended amounts of selenium and lycopene from foods rather than supplements.
-A general, healthful diet contains both selenium and lycopene.
-Eating plentiful vegetables, fruits, beans, whole grains, nuts and seeds contributes to overall health, including reducing risk of many types of cancer.
+Despite the many studies that have been done on selenium and vitamin E, their role in prostate cancer remains inconclusive.
+Some studies have shown a benefit of lycopene rich foods and reduced risk of prostate cancer.
+However, the strength of the research is still low.
+Most experts agree that men should get the recommended amounts of these nutrients from foods rather than supplements.
+A general, healthful eating pattern contains these nutrients which are naturally available in a variety of foods.
+Eating plentiful amounts of vegetables, fruits, beans, whole grains, nuts and seeds contributes to overall health, including reducing risk of many types of cancer.

 No Magic Bullet

-Steer clear of supplements or foods that are touted as "magic bullet" prevention tools.
-In fact, some research has emerged showing high levels of certain nutrients — including vitamin E — may actually increase risk.
-However, there are some actions that men can take to help them stay healthy.
+Steer clear of supplements or foods that are touted as a "magic bullet" prevention tool.
+In fact, some research has emerged showing high levels of certain nutrients taken as supplements — including vitamin E — may increase cancer risk.
+However, there are some actions men can take to still get these beneficial nutrients to help them stay healthy.

-- Aim to eat 2½ cups of vegetables and 2 cups of fruit per day.
-Choose dark-colored fruits and vegetables more often.
-Dark colored produce, such as spinach, berries and orange bell peppers, have higher levels of many carotenoids and other healthful nutrients.
+- Aim to eat at least 2½ cups of vegetables and 2 cups of fruit per day.
+Choose a variety of colors when picking fruits and vegetables, including dark and vibrant colors.
+Dark colored produce, such as spinach and berries and vibrant colored produce like carrots and orange bell peppers, have higher levels of many antioxidants and other healthful nutrients.
 Individually, these nutrients may not play a major role in prostate cancer prevention.
 However, when obtained from foods, these nutrients work with one another to promote health.

-- Replace less healthy, saturated and trans fats with their healthy alternatives from plant foods — olive oil, canola oil, avocados and walnuts.
+- Replace foods higher in saturated fat from sources like butter with more healthful alternatives from plant foods — like olive oil, canola oil, and avocados.